terrencemlai/virtualsipandpaint/README.md

 * Room Token

 When a user pastes sharable URL, it auto-fills ```room token```.
-After the first render occurs on the client side, one of React Lifecycles Methods, ```componentDidMount``` will take care of taking out the room token out of URL's query params, and setting the room token as a state in that component.
+After the first render occurs on the client side, one of React Lifecycle Methods, ```componentDidMount``` will handle taking out the room token out of URL's query params, and setting the room token as a state in that component.

 ```javascript
   componentDidMount() {